-In the early days, the content of this tag directly affected a website’s search engine ranking.
+In the old days, the content of this tag directly affected a website’s search engine ranking.
 In fact, some search engines like Baidu, which is a Chinese search engine, still consider meta description content as a ranking factor.
 Google, however, has made it clear that the content in the meta description tag has no direct effect on search rankings.
-Note, no direct effect; meta descriptions are proven to indirectly affect search rankings, and here is how.
+Note, no direct effect; meta descriptions are proven to indirectly affect search rankings, here's how.

 How Important are Meta Descriptions?

 The content in the meta description tag is seen in search results.
-When you are targeting search traffic for your site, this is the content that your potential customer will see in search results, along with the meta title, in the form of a search snippet.
-Your search snippet will be among many others on any given page of search results.
-The content of the meta description tag helps the user decide which link to click from among the various choices.
+When you are targeting search traffic for your site, this is the content that your potential user will see in search results, along with the page's title tag, in the form of a search snippet.
+The meta description content helps the searcher decide which link to click from among the various choices.

-For instance, if you typed a search query for cheap flights to Hawaii and one search result showed the flight prices (i.e. in the meta description or title appearing as a search snippet), as shown in the example below, you would likely click on that link as opposed to other links above or below it.
+For instance, if you typed a search query "cheap flights to Hawaii" and one search result showed the flight prices (i.e. in the meta description or title appearing as a search snippet), as shown in the example below, a user would likely click on that link as opposed to other links above or below it.

-The click-through rate (CTR) of the first search result displaying the price of the flights will be higher than the one below it.
-CTRs are one of the ranking factors for search engines.
+The CTR of the first search result displaying the price of the flights will be higher than the one below it.
+SERP CTR is one of the factors search engines use in determining future rankings.
 So, if your CTR is higher, your website should move higher in the SERPs.
 This shows that the content of the meta description tag does play an important role in improving a site’s search rankings.

 The following are some tips to optimize your meta description tag content to ensure a high CTR:

 Best practice is to provide a unique handwritten meta description for your website’s homepage and inner pages.
 This is important.
-When Google detects duplicate descriptions they will highlight them in Google Webmaster Tools.
-You can find this duplicate meta description information under Google Webmaster Tools > Optimization > HTML Improvements.
+When Google detects duplicate descriptions they will highlight them in Google Search Console.
+You can find this duplicate meta description information under

 Meta Description Character Length:

-Meta descriptions have no character limit, but including a lengthy description is a waste of your time as only about 150 to 170 initial characters are displayed in search results.
-Optimize meta descriptions by including keywords at the beginning of them.
+Technically, meta descriptions have no character limit, but including a lengthy description is a waste of your time as Google snippets are about 300 to 320 characters.

 Keywords in Meta Description:

 There is no limit to the number of keywords that can be used in the meta description tag content, however, it is advisable to not stuff the description with keywords.
-Ideally one or two keywords will feature in the description tag, more if you choose.
-You may have observed that keywords are highlighted in search snippets, thus grabbing the user’s attention and showing relevance to their query.
-This is shown below in a search result for the keyword men’s watches:
+Ideally, one or two keywords will feature in the description tag, more if you choose.

 Avoid Alphanumeric Characters: